YuriyCherniy/django-wysiwyg-image/README.md

 Note
 ----

 ``django-wysiwyg-image`` app does not delete images from your filesystem automatically when you click delete button, so you'll have to implement deleting the images from the filesystem by yourself.
-Or you can use a brilliant app [django-cleanup](https://github.com/un1t/django-cleanup).
+Or you can use a brilliant app for that purpose: [django-cleanup](https://github.com/un1t/django-cleanup).